Hong Kong, Taiwan spar over fugitive case that led to unrest

 “I really appeal to the Taiwanese authorities to tackle the matter with common sense, with compassion,” Cheung said.
 “We are talking about somebody who is willing to surrender himself and can get back to Taiwan to face trial.”

-Associated Press videojournalist Taijing Wu in Taipei, Taiwan, contributed to this report.
+Associated Press videojournalist Taijing Wu in Taipei, Taiwan, and researcher Yu Bing in Beijing contributed to this report.